samuelhbne/vpn-launchpad/README.md

-# Simple scripts for launching Amazon EC2 instances with L2TP server running out of the box
+# Simple scripts for launching Amazon EC2 instances with L2TP VPN server running out of the box

 ## Before we go
    A Linux system (Ubuntu, Debian RHEL/CentOS etc.) is necessary